ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_umbrella.md

     ![](/images/Umbrella_SDWAN_2/137_refresh.PNG)

-We will use the Roaming Computer as an Identity in DNS Policies (the next section).
+We will use the Roaming Computer as an Identity to enforce DNS Policies (the next section).

 <br/>